Lung-bioengineering-regeneration-lab/Lung-bioengineering-regeneration-lab.github.io/code.md

 ## LBR Bioinformatics piplines

-This page contains the most updated LBR bioinformatics pipelines
+Please do not forget to cite us if you use our bioinformatics pipelines

 <div>
 {% for resource in site.resources %}